stesiam/stesiam/README.md

 ### Hi there 👋

-📚  I study Statistics and Insurance Science
+📚  I study Statistics and Insurance Science <br>
-💻  Coding with :rstats:
+💻  Coding with :rstats: <br>
-🧪  Experimenting with :julia: and its capabilities
+🧪  Experimenting with :julia: and its capabilities <br>
 📊  Developing my dataviz & Shiny skills

 Mostly interested to #rstats, #RShiny, #QuartoPub & #ggplot2.